 control systems,” says Dave Hopping, president and CEO of Siemens’ North

-American-based Building Technologies Division, who points to the ubiquity of sensors
+American-based Building Technologies Division, who points to the ubiquity of sensors as the driver.
+“They allow the intelligent building management system [IBMS]

 to connect more data on a cloud-based platform like MindSphere.
 The next step is to